ingenii-solutions/azure-data-platform-data-engineering-example/dbt/DBT.md

 ## Integration

-In order to integrate with our data platform, there are certain settings that are required, and some additions made to th edbt schema to better understand the files we are ingesting.
+In order to integrate with our data platform, there are certain settings that are required, and some additions made to the dbt schema to better understand the files we are ingesting.

 ### Configuration requirements